CenturyTel of Northwest Arkansas

-CenturyTel of Northwest Arkansas, LLC is a telephone operating of CenturyLink providing local telephone services to northwest Arkansas, Missouri, and Oklahoma.
-The company was founded in 1999 when CenturyTel purchased access lines in Arkansas from GTE which had been a part of GTE Southwest.
+CenturyTel of Northwest Arkansas, LLC is a telephone operating of Brightspeed providing local telephone services to northwest Arkansas, Missouri, and Oklahoma.
+The company was founded in 1999 when CenturyTel purchased access lines in Arkansas from GTE which had been a part of GTE Southwest. in 2009, the company began doing business as CenturyLink reflecting its parent company's new name.

-The company, in 2009, began doing business as CenturyLink.
+In 2022, the company was among the local operating companies sold by Lumen Technologies, as CenturyLink had become known, to form Brightspeed.
+The purchase closed on October 3, 2022.